Saint Louis Priory School: Sports

 Priory's mascot is the Ravens.
-Abbot Gregory Mohrman, O.S.B., an alumnus of the school from the class of 1976 and a former headmaster, explained the mascot's significance: “Some people have been asking us, why a raven? ...
-Saint Gregory the Great, in his story of the life and miracles of Saint Benedict, recounts how Benedict had a pet raven, who used to come every evening to be fed bread from Benedict’s own hand.
-Once, when Benedict was given poisoned bread by a disgruntled and envious priest, Benedict told the raven to take the poisoned bread and drop it in a place where no one could find it.
-The raven obeyed and returned for his nightly treat.
-The raven’s bravery and obedience ultimately saved others from the wrath of a wicked man.”

 When the school was founded, the sports mascot was the Saints.
 In the '60s, "under the influence of a charismatic history teacher who specialized in the Civil War", it was changed to the Rebels, referencing the Confederate States of America.
 Initially, this link was obvious and the students used Confederate symbols to show pride in their sports team, including a giant painting of General Beauregard on the gym walls.
 Over time, this link weakened and explicit symbols of the Confederacy went away.
 In 2020, the mascot was officially changed to the Ravens.

 Priory is a member of the suburban Metro League, which was reconstituted out of the former ABC League.
 Priory students are required to participate in a sport each of the three seasons.
 In the fall, the school offers cross country, football, and soccer.
 In the winter, the school offers basketball, ice hockey, and wrestling.
 Students may choose to participate in the winter musical in order to fill their sports requirement.
 The ice hockey team is a club team that is not sponsored by the school or state, and since the dissolution of hockey clubs at two nearby public schools, Parkway North and Parkway Central, it regularly features non-Priory students on its team.
 However, according to a rule change starting in the 2009–2010 school year, it now fulfills the sports requirement for the winter term.
 In the spring, the school offers golf, track and field, tennis, rugby, baseball, lacrosse, and ultimate frisbee.
 Although the school has racquetball and squash facilities, it does not field teams in these sports, nor does it have a swimming and diving team, as it once did.